NullOperatorr/CyberLabs/README.md

 # CyberLabs
-A noob in Cybersecurity turning mistakes into writeups. curious mind diving deep into this world.
+Turning mistakes into writeups. curious mind diving deep into the Cybersecurity world.